 This course focuses on the service and support role of a network technologist, applying knowledge learned in this and previous courses to actual problems and issues faced in real networks.
 Through lectures, hands-on activities in the lab and case studies the goal is to develop skills that will enhance the technologist's ability to maintain and improve networks and their resources.
-In addition to the technical issues associated with failure modes, performance issues, upgrades and network design, the human side of customer support will be emphasised, in a variety of network operating system environments.
-Wireless LANs and associated new technologies will also be a major component of this course.
+In addition to the technical issues associated with failure modes, performance issues, upgrades and network design, the human side of customer support will be emphasized.
+As a representative new technology, wireless LANs will be a major component of this course.